AnqiAngelineWang/SOEN691/README.md

-#Proposal
-##Abstract
+Proposal
+===
+Abstract
+---
 The US Stock market is a hot-debated topic in people's normal lives.
 Many companies are facing fierce competition and costly in order to be outstanding in the market.
 This project is going to analyze US Stocks between 2014 and 2018 from CSV datasets.
 It will reveal the financial indicators for the stock market trends.
 This project makes use of machine learning data analytic techniques to reveal the trend of datasets.
 It contains computational methods implementing by python language.
 Through this project, four group members aim to generate predictive US stock developments, and achieve a more visible, accessible stock financial services to the general public.

-##I. Introduction
+I. Introduction
+---
 The main objective of this course project is to leverage the algorithms and techniques we learned from class to analyze real-world data, compare the performance of different algorithms, techniques and interpret the results.
 To achieve this goal, we select the “Financial Indicators of the US stocks” dataset as our data.
 Detailed information about this dataset is given in the following section.
 Selected machine learning classification algorithms will be implemented by Spark and Scikit-learn libraries in our project.

 The rapid progress in machine learning has revealed its strength in handling voluminous data streams, extracting informative features and tackling complexities.
 Various kinds of fields, such as computer vision, natural language processing, robots have seen the huge success of the advanced machine learning models.

 A rich line of machine learning approaches has also been introduced to predict the stock price in this area.
-Jigar et al (2015) compare four prediction models, Artificial Neural Network (ANN), Support Vector Machine (SVM), random forest and naive-Bayes regarding the problem of prediction stock price index movement.
-Sotirios et al (2018) analyzed the Extreme Gradient Boosting and Deep Neural Networks on the stock price prediction.
+Jigar et al (2015)[1] compare four prediction models, Artificial Neural Network (ANN), Support Vector Machine (SVM), random forest and naive-Bayes regarding the problem of prediction stock price index movement.
+Sotirios et al (2018)[2] analyzed the Extreme Gradient Boosting and Deep Neural Networks on the stock price prediction.

 Consider the unexpected events may have severe impacts on short-term stock price, rather than look at the historical stock price and treat it as a regression problem, we hope to test if we can provide long term gain prediction via machine learning methods.
 The main task is to tell if the stock will be worth buying based on the sufficient financial information of one company.